Skip to main content | Skip to section menu | Access keys.

 Local Transport Strategy

-The Local Transport Strategy covering the period 2006 to 2009 was approved by Council on the 19th October 2006 and is available to view on the Local Transport Strategy page.
+The draft Local Transport Strategy covering the period 2010 to 2014 was approved by Council on the 4th November 2010 and is available to view on the Local Transport Strategy page.
+A revised Local Transport Strategy will be published shortly, in the interim period the current strategy will remain active.

 Transport Assessments

 Most new development proposals and extensions to existing developments are likely to have some form of transport implication.
 A transport assessment sets out to identify all the issues relating to transport and seeks to address impacts through mitigation measures.
 The level of detail contained within the transport assessment will vary from development to development and location to location.
 In some smaller developments a transport assessment may not be required or a simple transport statement will suffice.
 In larger and more complex developments, where there are likely to be significant transportation issues, the use of a specialist transportation consultant is recommended.
-A Transport Assessment Scoping Form is available to download from below, this form is usually submitted to the Council in support of any planning application to establish the need for an assessment and the scope of the requirements.
+Good practice advice for developing Transport Assessments and Travel Plans are available to download below.
+A Transport Assessment Scoping Form is also available to download from below, this form is usually submitted to the Council in support of any planning application to establish the need for an assessment and the scope of the requirements.

 Travel Plans & Car Sharing